 Next session, legislators will take up SB 830, a bill introduced by Senator Ervin Yen (R- Oklahoma City) which would limit exemptions to medical reasons only.
 Senator Yen is a cardiac anesthesiologist and the only doctor in the Oklahoma state senate.

 About the Poll

-Poll results were weighted by age, party and congressional district, stratified by Oklahoma likely voters statewide.
-This poll conforms to the Standards of Disclosure of the National Council on Public Polls.
+This poll not only conforms to the Standards of Disclosure of the National Council on Public Polls but exceeds the standard disclosure with a Call Disposition and Rate Calculation Report.
 A complete description of the methodology can be found here.